They Call Me

 So we give some if it away, some kindness, some truth, something of the heart

-They call me Angel, the ones I take to my bed, these lovers in progress
+sex They call me Angel, the ones I take to my bed, these lovers in

-Games well played, lies well told it is all naked now and bare
+progress Games well played, lies well told it is all naked now and bare It

-It is after the sex that they see the angelic in me, only after the sex
+is after the sex that they see the angelic in me, only after the sex It is after

-It is after the sex that I see the real man, spent and softened, sweaty
+the sex that I see the real man, spent and softened, sweaty He paints

-I breathe fables and folklore into the spaces between his ribs
+I breath fables and folklore into the spaces between his ribs

 It is only after the sex that we can touch each other like so